cschladetsch/JsIndustrialProducer/Readme.md

 ## Overview

-JsTechnoProducer is a web-based application that generates industrial/techno MIDI songs with customizable parameters.
+JsIndustrialProducer is a web-based application that generates industrial/techno MIDI songs with customizable parameters.
 This tool allows musicians and producers to quickly create industrial-style MIDI compositions that can be imported into digital audio workstations (DAWs) for further production.

 ## Features